RobinsonZ/cluck/Spec Sheet.md

 - `timeclock.sheets.hours-col`:  The column of the spreadsheet containing the hours: the backend will update this column.
 - `timeclock.sheets.hours-row-offset`: The row at which hour record cells start.
 This is to accomodate spreadsheets with header cells.
 For instance, if your sheet has two rows of header cells, then this would be 3.
 - `timeclock.auth.timeclock-username`: The username used for `clockapi` API methods.
-- `timeclock.auth.timeclock-password`: The password used for `clockapi` API methods.
-This should be encoded as described in the Authentication section.
+- `timeclock.auth.admin-password`: The password for the root admin account.
-- `timeclock.auth.secure-timesheet-api`: Whether to require authentication to access `timesheet` API methods.
-Defaults to `false`
-- `timeclock.auth.timesheet-username`: The username used for `timesheet` API methods.
-Has no effect unless `secure-timesheet-api` is `true`.
-- `timeclock.auth.timesheet-password`: The password used for `timesheet` API methods.
-Has no effect unless `secure-timesheet-api` is `true`.
 This should be encoded as described in the Authentication section.
 - `timeclock.autologout.enabled`: Whether to enable the autologout feature.
 Defaults to `true`.